ewestfal/kew-training-client/README.md

 updated to a newer version of Spring that is compatible with Spring Boot.
 You will likely need to clone this version from https://github.com/kuali/rice (currently on master) and execute a `mvn clean install` in order to install it into your local Maven repository.

+## Dependencies

+You must have a fully functional Kuali Rice standalone server (2.5.x or later) running for this client application to communicate with.
+You must ensure that any certificates between the client application and standalone server have been imported and trusted in each keystore.

 ## Configuration

 To run this application, it will need a configuration file passed to it in the following form: